MelindaRespeto/fwdd131/README.md

-This will be my repository foe web fundamentals
+This will be my repository for web fundamentals